Skip to Content

 • It provides shelter, protection, and warmth.

-• It offers food sources for wood-destroying pests.
+• It can provide food sources for wood-associated insects.

-• It sits undisturbed for months at a time.
+• It often sits undisturbed for weeks or months.

-Wood piles positioned near vegetation or soil increase the likelihood of infestation.
+Wood piles positioned near vegetation, fence lines, and soil increase the likelihood of pest pressure around the stack.

 How to Prevent and Get Rid of Pests in Firewood

-Pests are less likely to survive in long-dried wood.
+Use seasoned wood first and rotate your supply.
+Pests are less likely to survive in well-dried, properly seasoned firewood.

 • Soft or crumbly sections

-Knocking logs together can dislodge many pests before transport.
+Tip: knocking logs together outdoors can dislodge many hitchhiking insects before transport.

 When to Call a Professional

-If pests from your firewood pile begin migrating to your home, or if you suspect termite or carpenter ant activity near structures, professional inspection is recommended.
+If pests from your firewood pile appear to be migrating into the home—or if you suspect termite or carpenter ant activity near structural wood—professional inspection is recommended.
+These issues are easiest to correct early, before moisture and wood conditions allow a bigger problem to develop.